Purpose of this project

 The remaining 30% of companies are somewhat mysterious.
 Some use the word "Railroad" or "Railway" without implying any particular business form.
 That does not mean they did not use "Company" in their articles of incorporation; chances are, they decided to leave it off certificates for some reason.

 A large percentage of early locomotive and rolling stock builders did NOT incorporate.
 One must assume they were unconcerned about liability protection.
 As rail traffic (and presumably lawsuits) increased, most merged and incorporated.
-Since they were so important to railroading, names of those manufacturers are recorded, even though they will never be represented by securities.
+Since they were so important to railroading, names of those unincorporated manufacturers are recorded in this database, even though they will never be represented by collectible securities.

 Equipment trust certificates (ETCs) began appearing within a few years of 1900.
 These were certificates issued by investment banks, savings institutions, and trust companies in order to buy equipment.
 Purchased equipment was then leased and eventually sold to railroad companies, very much like automotive leasing companies do today.
-While the names of railroad companies appear in the titles of all ETCs, collectors should note that none actually attached the words "Company" or "Corporation" to their names.
-ETCs were not issued BY railroad companies but FOR railroad companies.
+Trusts are not officially incorporated companies, but nonetheless operate under the same general legal framework, and ETC are officially classified as securities.
+While the names of railroad companies appear in the titles of all ETCs, collectors should note that very few attached the words "Company" or "Corporation" to their names.
+That is because ETCs were not issued BY railroad companies but FOR railroad companies.
 Therefore, they are all included in this project.
 Because they are collateralized by well-secured hard assets, ETCs remain popular investment vehicles today.

 OPERATIONS

 An "operational railroad" is one that carried passengers or freight over rails.
-There is nothing in that definition that speaks to profitability, length of operation, or anything other than movement.
+Nothing in that definition speaks to profitability, length of operation, or anything other than movement.
 In that respect, a stickler could define "operation" as rolling a handcar over two pieces of rusty rail nailed to a couple crossties laying on raw dirt.

 "Paper railroads" are those that officially incorporated but never operated.
 Some may have attempted to sell stock and failed.
 Some may have sold stock and failed to borrow sufficient money to lay track.
 Some may have incorporated at the wrong time and some may have formed simply to hold rights to a route.
 I really do not have a good feel for how many paper railroads printed certificates, but I suspect a majority.

-I have known collectors who refused to buy certificates from any company that did not operate.
-Personally, I think the histories of some paper roads are greatly more fascinating than those of some operational lines.
-Ask any entrepreneur and even today, most will argue there is usually more to be learned from failures than from immediate successes.
+Some collectors who refuse to buy certificates from any company that did not operate.
+Other collectors think the histories of paper roads are greatly more fascinating than those of operational lines.
+Even today, many entrepreneurs will argue there is often more to be learned from failures than from immediate successes.

 RAILROADS, RAILWAYS

-The definition of "railroad" can be somewhat flexible, so I am not going to repeat wording from a dictionary.
-Instead, I consider a railroad "company" to be an officially chartered or incorporated entity that was formed for the purpose of carrying unrelated passengers and/or freight from a point of origination to a different point of destination, usually crossing land that is not owned by the company.
+The definition of "railroad" can be somewhat flexible.
+This project considers a railroad "company" to be an officially chartered or incorporated entity that was formed for the purpose of carrying unrelated passengers and/or freight from a point of origination to a different point of destination, usually crossing land that was not owned by the company.
 I am not concerned about where funding sources were located or where companies were incorporated.
-To be cataloged, such companies must have planned to operate in North America, but I do not care whether they operated or not.
+To be cataloged, such companies must have planned to operate in North America

 To accommodate collectors, I include ancillary companies such as rolling stock builders, locomotive builders, parts manufacturers, and the like.

-Records of corporate purposes and operations are usually so nebulous that it would take hours to determine the extent of their involvement in railroading.
+Records of corporate purposes and operations are usually nebulous and it would take hours to determine the extent of their involvement in railroading even if records were available.
 The largest groups of questionable companies include utilities, bridge companies, and tunnel companies.
 I include them in this project IF AND ONLY IF they clearly reference railroading in their corporate names.

 I have an extensive explanation about the types of companies I include and exclude from this project.
 Please see Rules for listing.